🎯 JSON-LD Validator

 Can I have multiple validators on one page?

 Yes, but validate each separately.
-Use Google Rich Results Test for overall page validation and Schema Validator for individual markup debugging.
+Use Google Rich Results Test for overall page validation and our validator above for individual markup debugging during development.

 What's the difference between errors and warnings?